TristanCann/echo-of-strategic-comms-codebase/README.md

     - **embed_prs.py**: Calculate the text embeddings for the press releases, including sentencisation and averaging to determine document-level embeddings.
     - **embed_text.py**: General functions for cleaning and embedding any text documents.
     - **embed_tweets.py**: Calculate the text embeddings for the tweets.

+ ### 2_similarities
+ This folder contains the necessary code to calculate the cosine similarity between the press release and tweet embeddings.
+    - **text_tweet_sims.py**: Use the previously computed embeddings to calculate the cosine similarity between a press release and all tweets collected within a few days of the press release publication.

  **utils.py**
  This file contains several helper functions for file I/O, text cleaning and calculation of the echo score on a set of similarities.